F-Stop Collaborate and Listen - A Photography Podcast

 On this week's episode, we discuss:

-How Matt got into photography.
+How Jassen got into aerial photography.

 And a lot more!